 A new public park for Susquehanna Township—59 acres preserved

-You might not expect native wildflowers, bear tracks and bird nests within 50 feet of an interstate highway, and you might be surprised to see a heron catch a fish in a creek only a short distance from one of the largest interchanges in the area, but at Logan Farm Park, these things happen.
+You might not expect native wildflowers, bear tracks, and bird nests within 50 feet of an interstate highway, and you might be surprised to see a heron catch a fish in a creek only a short distance from one of the largest interchanges in the area.
+But at Logan Farm Park, these things happen.
 That is why this conservation project is so special.
-The first time we have partnered with a municipal entity, and the first time we have ever tried to accommodate so many needs with so many parties (there is a stipulation in the easement that allows a potential sewer facility on a portion of the property), this project is a landmark in Manada Conservancy’s preservation history for many reasons.
+This project is a landmark in Manada Conservancy’s preservation history as well, for many reasons.
+It was the first time we partnered with a municipal entity, and the first time we tried to accommodate so many needs with so many parties (there is a stipulation in the easement that allows a potential sewer facility on a portion of the property).
 It is also our first project in Susquehanna Township, and the first along the Paxton Creek—a waterway that needs as much protection as possible along its length.
 Paxton Creek runs through some highly developed areas, was rerouted to construct I-81, feeds into Wildwood Lake and the HACC campus, and is a direct tributary to the Susquehanna River.

-The project was made possible by the Logan Family, Manada Conservancy, Susquehanna Township, the Susquehanna Sewer Authority and the Paxton Creek Watershed Association.
+The project was made possible by the Logan Family, Manada Conservancy, Susquehanna Township, the Susquehanna Sewer Authority, and Paxton Creek Watershed Association.